Managing cow reproduction: an overview

 Good managers minimise stress in bulls, particularly in the two months pre-mating and during mating.
 Some strategies to achieve this include:

 - purchase and relocate new bulls well in advance of mating and acclimatise them carefully

 - never use in excess of 4% bulls

 - cull bulls before they reach 10 years of age.

 There are many more complexities than discussed in this broad overview and specific advice should be sought from your cattle vet or beef advisor.

-Geoffry Fordyce, Queensland Alliance for Agriculture and Food Innovation, and Felicity Hamlyn-Hill, formerly Queensland Government.
+Written by Geoffry Fordyce, Queensland Alliance for Agriculture and Food Innovation, and Felicity Hamlyn-Hill, formerly Queensland Government.